-- (1) The School District's original cost estimate as specified in the resolution calling for the imposition of the Local Option Sales Tax and includes only the budget funded with sales tax proceeds. - (2) The School District's current estimate of total cost for the projects.
-Includes all cost from project inception to completion and includes all sources of funds. - (3) The voters of McDuffie County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
+- (1) The School District's original cost estimate as specified in the resolution calling for the imposition of the Local Option Sales Tax. - (2) The School District's current estimate of total cost for the projects.
+Includes all cost from project inception to completion. - (3) The voters of McDuffie County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.